clburlison/clburlison.com/_posts/2016-01-14-demystify-office2016.md

   <tr>
     <th>SKU-less★★</th>
     <th>Installer</th>
     <th>Contains all of the apps, good for O365 installations.
-These package can be used in combination with the VL Serializer to create a VL Installer without needed to visit Microsoft's Volume Licensing Service Center (VLSC).</th>
+This package can be used in combination with the VL Serializer to create a VL Installer without needing to visit Microsoft's Volume Licensing Service Center (VLSC).</th>
     <th>~1.4 GB</th>
   </tr>
   <tr>
     <th>Volume License (VL)</th>
     <th>Installer</th>
     <th>Contains all apps, has Serializer package embed.
-Will <b>not</b> function properly on never-booted machines.
+Will <b>not</b> function properly on a non-live system.
 AKA - must be installed on a Mac that is currently running OS X (not target disk mode, AutoDMG, etc.)</th>
     <th>~1.4 GB</th>
   </tr>
   <tr>